 All lives have their charmed moments.
-This line refers to the “mellow mood” induced by wine: we can be transported by the spell of the wine, or overcome by its negative effects.
+Likewise, this line refers to that mellow mood induced by wine: as much as we can be transported by its spell, we can also be overcome by its negative effects.
 Learn to stay awake for the pleasant moments, and through kindness and good humor, gracefully bring charm into the lives of others.
-Avoid overindulgence and good fortune will be yours.
+Avoid overindulgence, and good fortune will be yours.

-Grace, brilliance, fame and fortune?
-Or simplicity, dignity, honor and transcendence?
-If this is your choice, look for a sign from the outside.
-If you have any doubts, it is likely that simplicity is the answer.
-The simpler choice may cause a slight feeling of regret at first, but in the end will bring true peace of mind and stable relationships with good people.
+Grace, brilliance, fame, and fortune; or simplicity, dignity, honor, and transcendence?
+If the former is your choice, look for a sign from the outside.
+If you have any doubts, look within, as it is likely that simplicity is the answer.
+The simpler choice may cause a slight feeling of regret at first, but in the end, it will bring true peace of mind and stable relationships with good people.

-People with few material possessions may feel ashamed (and lacking in grace) when meeting someone of great wealth whom they admire.
+People with few material possessions may feel ashamed and lacking in grace when meeting someone of great wealth whom they admire.
 Though a certain amount of apprehension is natural, sincerity of feeling is the most valuable gift between friends.
-In the end, it is this sincerity that brings success.
+In the end, it is this sincerity that brings success, not material riches.

 Line 6 (top line)

-The fully developed person exudes grace from his inner being and has little need of superficial adornments.
+The fully developed person exudes grace from his or her inner being and has little need for superficial adornments.
 When form is perfectly aligned with content, simple measures are sufficient to assure success.